 I have a story to tell about how, once upon a time, I lived in a little white house with my mother, father, three sisters, and two brothers.
 The house was often messy and always noisy.
 It stood tall against the abuses of 6 rowdy children.
 Its worn-in carpet padded the knees of newly crawling babies, and its rickety windows aided and abetted teens in way past curfew.

-This house was the backdrop for almost all my childhood memories and it is where I last remember catching a glimpse of the familial bliss that defined my younger years.
-It's the last place I saw my family together, happy and whole, and if my mother's soul had not been bound for heaven I'm sure it would have gone straight here.
+This house was the backdrop for almost all my childhood memories, and it is where I last saw the familial bliss that defined my younger years.
+It's the last place my family was together, happy and whole, and if my mother's soul had not been bound for heaven, I'm sure it would have gone straight here.

-I wanted to photograph these places and tell you all about it, but finding her was far harder than I expected.
-I'll still tell you about it one day soon.
+I wanted to photograph these places and tell you all about it, but finding her was far more challenging than expected.
+But I'll still tell you about it one day soon.

 To read more about the intersection of home and grief, check out the following articles:

 - Grief Tug of War: Holding on to Memories as Long as We Can

 - Saying Goodbye to a Home and Grieving Places Past

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.

 We wrote a book!